valenwave/Claire/Upkeep.md

 ## Gemini

-- [ ] Chats: Clear chats that I no longer care about.
-Use mouse and keyboard.
+- [x] Chats: I have it auto clear chats older than 3 months.
 - [ ] Gems

 ## TikTok